Chinese Pop Culture Primer: What You Need to Know About Luhan, China's Top Androgynous Celebrity Endorser

 "It's a little overwhelming when someone like Luhan shows up with fans.
 I think the first night before he started shooting, there was something like 400 flower arrangements came to the hotel and took up the entire hallway." said Damon.

 Recently running away with 37 percent of the vote in a Tencent poll that named Lu the most popular celebrity among Chinese millennials, it's clear that Lu Han is a big deal in China.

-It would be easy to dismiss 27-year-old Lu Han (鹿晗) as China's top pop idol entertainer who is a product of the South Korean pop idol industry, a singer of steamy RnB-infused songs that are promoted in sexless music videos.
-But the pop star also referred to as "Luhan" has many separate facets to him.
+It would be easy to dismiss 27-year-old Lu Han (鹿晗) as China's top pop idol entertainer who, as a product of the South Korean pop idol industry, is best known for his acting roles and singing steamy RnB-infused songs in sexless music videos.
+But, as it turns out, the pop star popularly known as "Luhan" has many sides to him.

 So who is Luhan?
 What's so special about him?
 If you've heard his name before, it's probably because he is ...

 China's top celebrity endorser and an actor with a less-than-sterling track record

 Luhan is a big star in China, and big stars in China endorse products.
 Lu's name has been associated with selling everything from fast food giant KFC, the Volkswagon Beetle and laptop maker Lenovo.
 Unfortunately, Lu's golden touch doesn't extend to everything he touches.

 Lu served as an "ambassador" to promote Star Wars: The Force Awakens in 2015, donning the robes of a Jedi as well as releasing a music video in support of the first Star Wars movie to have a theatrical release in China.
 However, Lu was unable to mobilize his fans to support the film.
 The Force Awakens went on to have a disappointing box office run in China, much the same way as The Great Wall, that starred Luhan, was panned by Chinese audiences and critics alike.